September 23, 2020

 MEDAS fellow Roja Zaitoonie has presented a paper on "The Achievements and Challenges of the United Nations’ General Assembly in the Field of Media and Public Communication" at the annual conference of the International Association for Media and Communication Research (IAMCR) in Madrid.

-challenges of the General Assembly in the field of media and public communication and provides a basis for further investigation and knowledge-based advocacy concerning the promotion of freedom of information and media development in global governance.
+The paper examines nearly 1.600 subject-related resolutions adopted by the General Assembly between 1945 and 2018.
+It highlights the achievements and challenges of the General Assembly in the field of media and public communication and provides a basis for further investigation and knowledge-based advocacy concerning the promotion of freedom of information and media development in global governance.

 June 1, 2019